MartinKulev/Loldle/README.md

 Vladimir: Resource changed from "Bloodthirst" to "Health",
 Zac: Added Top to Positions,
 Zed: Added Jungle to Positions,
-Zilean: Added Mid to Positions
+Zilean: Added Mid to Positions.

 # How does the code work?